A diverse and inclusive workforce – this should be every employer’s aim.

 But one conversation people tend to shy away from?
 Reproductive health problems.
 Considering 47% of the UK workforce is female*, women’s health problems such as period pains, contraception and bacterial vaginosis are still viewed as taboo subjects.

 And then there’s menopause.
 Despite being a natural phase in every woman’s life, there’s far too much stigma surrounding it.
 This means women feel too embarrassed to talk about it, especially at work.
 Let’s change that.

-By helping to normalise menopause, not only can you continue to thrive in the workplace, you can help others too.
-Because menopause shouldn’t just be a gender or age issue.
-You may have colleagues who are being affected by the menopause indirectly, such as spouses, significant others or close family members that are going through the menopause.
+However, menopause shouldn’t be associated with just a gender or age issue.
+You may have employees who are being affected by the menopause indirectly, such as spouses, significant others, close family members or even colleagues of individuals going through the menopause.